+It was crucial to ensure the seamless transfer of all existing content to the new website.
+This involved transferring blog posts, pages, and any associated media files while maintaining their integrity.
 I migrate all posts from Wordpress, using WordPress to Jekyll exporter.
 This tool is a WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Jekyll.

+To prevent disruption to SEO efforts and maintain a positive user experience, it was essential to retain the same URLs for the migrated content.
+This required implementing redirects or mapping mechanisms to ensure that existing links remained valid.
 I think about a simple navigation tree, with support for multiple languages, which in the end is like this:

+I had to identify a suitable method or tool to export and import the comments seamlessly, ensuring they were associated with the appropriate blog posts or pages.
 I wanted to keep current comments from Disqus, for this a will to continue using this tool.
 Jekyll-bootstrap has this feature.

 The latest changes implemented offer increased simplicity in code modifications, improved readability for blog readers, and faster site loading times.
 These improvements are a result of transforming all my posts into static assets.
 By adopting this approach, I now write my posts using a combination of Markdown and HTML.

 This streamlined approach enhances the overall user experience, as it reduces the complexity of the code and ensures faster page rendering.